wsn22/speakbuddy/README.md

 ```

 ### What can be improved

+Add more layer between controller and service layer for finer control.

-Find out howto simplify audio converter so it become more modular
+Find out howto simplify audio converter so it become more modular.

 Cleaning out temp files.
 If we don't use any storage with lifecycle control,
 then I think we should create another java app (to have better control and logging)
 to clean out temp files without adding latency to main app.

-Adding integration test for audio converter and audio storage.
+Adding integration test for audio converter and audio storage using testcontainers.

 Wider control for ControllerAdvisor.
 Need to expand exception to have better control of error message.